EttusResearch/uhd/host/docs/general.rst

 * found in the UHD_MODULE_PATH environment variable,
 * installed into the <install-path>/share/uhd/modules directory,
-* or installed into /usr/share/uhd/modules directory (unix only).
+* or installed into /usr/share/uhd/modules directory (UNIX only).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Disabling or redirecting prints to stdout